 What is a good Net Promoter Score?

 The NPS ranges from -100 to +100, with scores above 0 indicating more Promoters than Detractors.
-Top-tier companies score 70 or higher, but smaller businesses can also achieve high scores as well.
+Top-tier companies score 70 or higher, but smaller businesses can also achieve high scores.

 Scores below 0 mean more Detractors, with a negative NPS indicating a need for improvement.
 Comparing scores to industry benchmarks helps you interpret NPS more accurately, but when you get a negative score, the business needs serious work to do to reduce the number of unhappy customers.